 Figure X. Comparison of inter-observer errors calculated using manual and automatic landmarks.
 The interobserver error was calculated as described in section 2.3.4.1 and averaged across x, y, and z dimensions to give an average error value per image.
 We also calculated the inter-observer error of automatic landmarks trained using the three iterations of each observer separately and averaged these values across x, y, and z dimensions to give an average error value per image.
 For each landmark, Levene’s test was performed to determine if the variances were identical (Table X).

-Ability to have up to 50 indications on a signle face and then average them is what makes this good.
+Ability to have up to 50 indications on a single face and then average them is what makes this good.
 Even though they were done on different faces.
 Not available on manual .
 Mapping allowed us to merge where

 Centroid size comparison